fixm-ccb/fixm-user-manual-4.3.0-testing/docs/strategic-docs/strategy.md

 #### 2.2.3	FIXM Supporting artefacts

 The supporting FIXM artefacts should include, at least:
 - The `FIXM Primer`: this document shall serve as a high-level introduction to `FIXM`, targeting the widest possible audience.
-It shall include references to the main FIXM components, to the FIXM artefacts listed below, and to this FIXM Strategy document.
+It shall include references to the main FIXM components, to the FIXM artefacts listed below, and to this FIXM Strategy.
 - `Requirements Traceability Reports` for `FIXM Core` and the `FIXM Application for FF-ICE`: these reports shall provide evidence that the content of FIXM Core and of the FIXM Application for FF-ICE satisfy, and are duly traceable to, the applicable ICAO requirements for FF-ICE.
 - `Release Notes`: these notes shall list the FIXM CCB-approved changes integrated into the different versions of the FIXM components.
 - The `FIXM User Manual`: this document shall provide guidance and clarifications for the implementation of `FIXM`.
 It shall cover rules and guidance for the good use of `FIXM` in all contexts, rules and guidance for the good use of `FIXM` in the specific context of FF-ICE, including the translation of FF-ICE Messages into ATS messages, illustrative data samples, and guidance for the development `FIXM Applications` and `Extensions` by third parties.
 The `FIXM User Manual` should be made available as an online documentation.